eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

-It can help to visualize the concepts you're acquiring as being like a graph, where each node represents a discrete concept having certain properties, and the edges in the graphs are links between the knowledge.
+It can help to visualize the concepts you're acquiring as being like a graph, where each node represents a discrete concept having certain properties, and the edges in the graphs are questions which get you from one concept to another.

 ## Rule: Learning Hierarchies {#hier}